 All the more reason, not to use idols made of Plaster of Paris and painted with chemicals, isn’t it?

-Hope you enjoyed this pilgrimage trip to Pillayarpatti Karpaga Vinayagar Kovil as well as information around Vinayagar Chathurthi celebrations, as much as I did putting this post together, as well as reminiscing my childhood memories.
+Hope you found this guide to visiting Pillayarpatti Karpaga Vinayagar Kovil helpful and informative, while enjoying the anecdotes as much as I did putting this post together, as well as reminiscing my childhood memories.

 Pillayar Chathurthi Vazzhthukkal…Happy Ganesh Chaturthi!